ysBach/iau2022fm8/docs/instructions_to_inroom.md

 * Please confirm your presentation time carefully and rehearse to keep your presentation.
 * Please come to the conference room **at least 15 minutes before the session starts** and contact LOCs (Moon, Ishiguro, Hee-Jae Lee, Bach, or Geem).

-⚠️ If you have trouble in the Preview Room, please send your presentation files to FM8 LOCs.
+⚠️ If you have trouble in the Preview Room, please send your presentation files to FM8 LOC **at least 1️⃣ hour prior to the start of your session**.
 LOCs will check the availability and let you know the result via email.

 ## 2. During your presentation
 * **The bell** will ring _**2 minutes** before the end_ of your presentation.